 At the very least, make sure students are doing work that is similar to work done by people outside of the classroom or would have value to someone outside of the classroom.
-Even better, ask students to do work that will actually seen by, evaluated by, and used by someone outside of the classroom.
+Even better, ask students to do work that will actually be seen by, evaluated by, and used by someone outside of the classroom.

 All of these things indicate to students that their work has value and meaning.
 Technology makes it easy to share student work with a wider audience, whether they are creating eBooks, comics, cartoons, or public service announcements.

 Take some time with a process like Understanding by Design to ensure you are clear on the goals for student learning.
 Many district lesson plan templates include great questions like: What will students know as a result of completing this lesson?
 Also include questions like: What will students be able to do as a result of completing this project?
-Sometimes this is simply a matter of remembering to focus on process learning as well content learning.
+Sometimes this is simply a matter of remembering to focus on process learning, as well as content learning.